“Why Is My Marketing NOT Working?" 7 Reasons & Solutions for Service Providers

 Instead, you must position yourself as “THE go-to solution in the eyes of a specific audience who’s experiencing a specific problem.”

-“I’m the messaging consultant and brand copywriter for women entrepreneurs, taking them from ‘just another option in their niche’ to ‘THE go-to solution in the eyes of their dream clients.’
+“I’m the brand messaging strategist and copywriter for women entrepreneurs, taking them from ‘just another option in their niche’ to ‘THE go-to solution for their ideal clients.’
 I’ll make your messaging and marketing magnetic so that you can attract your target audience, repel wrong-fit prospects, and sell your services more easily and effectively.”

 And once you’ve done that?